 Main causes affecting blood circulation

-As we mentioned before, heat is one of the main causes that can cause foot swelling, however, it is not the only reason.
+As we mentioned earlier, heat is one of the main causes that can cause foot swelling, however, it is not the only reason.
 The main causes that can cause peripheral edema, besides high temperatures, are the following:

 - Excessive hours standing or sedentary lifestyle: both standing for many hours and sitting for many hours are counterproductive for our circulation since they cause excess fluid to accumulate in the lower limbs.